a ridge on the cerebral cortex

 Supported tools

-The installer sets up a cron job (or Windows Scheduled Task) at whatever frequency you choose — every 30 minutes, hourly, every 4 hours, or daily.
-Each run checks for new sessions since the last one.
+The installer sets up a cron job (or Windows Scheduled Task) at your chosen frequency — every 30 minutes, hourly, every 4 hours, or daily.
+Each run git pulls the latest, ingests anything new, and pushes back.
 If nothing changed, it exits immediately.
 No LLM calls, no cost.

 Gyrus installs a /gyrus slash command into Claude Code and instruction files for Codex.
 Your AI tools can query the knowledge base mid-session — context flows both ways.

-When there are new sessions: ~$0.01–0.04 per run • Frequency is configurable during install • Self-updates with python3 ingest.py --update
+When there are new sessions: ~$0.01–0.04 per run • Frequency is configurable during install • Self-updates with gyrus update • Diagnose with gyrus doctor

 Week 1